 The first thing you need to do is find out which muscles you need to train.
 It is very important to correctly identify your pelvic floor muscles before moving into a regular pelvic floor muscle exercise program.
 A pelvic floor physiotherapist can help with this and ensure you are engaging these muscles correctly.

-HOW TO DO PELVIC FLOOR MUSCLE Exercises
+HOW TO DO PELVIC FLOOR MUSCLE EXERCISES

 Finding the pelvic floor muscles can be difficult and it does take practice to squeeze the right muscles in the right way.
 If you don't feel a distinct 'squeeze and lift' of your pelvic floor muscles, ask for help from a Nurse Continence Specialist or a Women's, Men's and Pelvic Health Physiotherapist.